wp-plugins/my-tag-cloud/readme.txt

 == Changelog ==

 = 1.1 =
-*Fixed a small problem on the dropdown links
+* Fixed a small problem on the dropdown links

+= 1.2 =
+* Added the ability to detect the permalink structure and act accordingly.